Navigation

 Multiple locations

 When it comes to sports bars in the Valley, Zipps is a classic.
 The first location opened in 1995 and over the last three decades, this local chain has expanded to include neighborhood bars all over the metro area.
 Each bar is filled with TVs and adoring fans.
 Zipps is famous for its Golden Wings, so plan to cheer on your team with a basket of the sweet and spicy morsels.
-There’s also nachos, mozzarella sticks, chips and guac and pretzels with beer cheese for when the excitement of the game works up your appetite.
+There are also nachos, mozzarella sticks, chips and guac and pretzels with beer cheese for when the excitement of the game works up your appetite.

 click to enlarge